chiarazaraa/fairness-in-stroke-prediction/README.md

 ## Author
 Project developed as part of a university coursework on Trustworthy Machine Learning and Fairness in AI by Chiara Zara and Pavlína Křenková

-Project developed as part of a university coursework on **Trustworthy Machine Learning and Fairness in AI**.